wrkzcoin/wrkzcoin/README.md

 - You will need the following packages: boost (1.55 or higher), rocksdb, cmake, git, gcc (4.9 or higher), g++ (4.9 or higher), make, and python.
 Most of these should already be installed on your system.
 - For Ubuntu: `sudo apt-get install -y build-essential python-dev gcc g++ git cmake libboost-all-dev`
 - For CentOS 7 (x64): `yum install git-svn make cmake gcc gcc-c++ libstdc++-static -y`
-  - Note for CentOS 7: to install later version of boost devel in CentOS 7:
+  - Note for CentOS 7: to install later version of boost devel:
   - `wget https://phoenixnap.dl.sourceforge.net/project/boost/boost/1.58.0/boost_1_58_0.tar.gz`
   - `tar -xzf boost_1_58_0.tar.gz`
   - `./bootstrap.sh --prefix=/opt/boost`